piotrvidal/npz-blob-excluder/README.md

 ## npz-blob-excluder

-Turn specific .npz's from TRex's output into merged .csv
+Turn specific .npz's from TRex's output into a merged .csv

 ### Usage